yakuza8/kafka-hot-and-cold-retries/README.md

 A demo project for elaborating how hot and cold retries can be applied in Apache Kafka®.
 This repository will be the source and reference codebase of my blog post.

+You can reach to the further details from [this link](https://medium.com/udemy-engineering/introducing-hot-and-cold-retries-on-apache-kafka-f2f23595627b)

 **It includes:**
 * Application configuration and configuration class to read it
 * Consumer factory to create necessary listener container beans and dead letter queue forwarder